Support patients to understand the dangers of air pollution

 ● Monitor and survey GP surgeries and patients on the project's impact

 As a health professional working in a GP surgery we would like to invite you to join us.
-We’re also offering participating GPs £250 for their time and input
+Participating practices will be offered £250 for staff time and input, health professionals receive a free 1-hour lunchtime training session and resources.

 By signing up to become a Clean Air Champion GP surgery you will be invited to join a workshop on the project, you will be offered a brief air quality training session, and will receive a range of communications materials on air pollution to share with patients.
 The project pilot will run from Sept 2021 - Sept 2022.